 Phil at the safety hub over 4 years ago

 I was in Montego Bay in April 2013.
 I would suggest being very careful we encountered people attacking others with Marchetti and boards and police with pulled guns and we were on a hotel see the surrounding Neighbourhood tour.
 We were also hassled on the beach outside hotel and were uncomfortable!
-I am a cautious experienced traveler who likes to see the locals, your safe at your resort and you'll have a good time but I will never go back, Jamaica is my last pick about 4 years ago
+I am a cautious experienced traveler who likes to see the locals, your safe at your resort and you'll have a good time but I will never go back, Jamaica is my last pick over 4 years ago

 We've been to Jamaica 3 times in the last 7 years and just returned from our last trip this past weekend.
 We've thoroughly enjoyed each of our Jamaica trips and enjoy going back each time.
 We've stayed in two different resorts in Montego Bay and another in Ocho Rios.